Facilitate Your Project Meetings Like a Pro

 -

 Over-focused on ‘lookin’ good’?
 Arrive early (virtually or ‘live’) – be the first one there.
 Get all your technology set up before the project team arrives.
 THEN, be ready to greet early arrivals and have some chit chat.
-Use this moment to shift your focus away from you ‘lookin’ good’, to concern and interest in making the meeting productive, useful, interesting, and fun for the project team.
+Use this moment to shift your focus away from you ‘lookin’ good’, to concern and interest in making the meeting productive, useful, interesting, and for the project team.
 So, focus away from self and toward them.
 It will show in everything you do.

 -